PX4/PX4-Autopilot/nuttx/README.txt

     nuttx/include/math.h.
 This stub header file can be used to "redirect" the inclusion to an architecture-specific math.h header file.
-But, if you need your toolchain's math.h header file, the simplest thing to do is probably to just removed the nuttx/include/math.h header file.
+But, if you need your toolchain's math.h header file, the simplest thing to do is probably to just remove the nuttx/include/math.h header file.

 CONFIGURING NUTTX
 ^^^^^^^^^^^^^^^^^